Wilfred Wong Sien-bing: Public services

 Wong was also appointed to many public positions by the colonial government, including Board of Review, Renters' Advisory Committee, Advisory Committee Against Narcotics and Works Committee.
 In 1960, he was an appointed to the Urban Council of Hong Kong along with Li Fook-shu and Fung Hon-chu.
 He served on the Urban Council until 1968.

 From 1965 to 1974, he served in the Legislative Council as an unofficial member, succeeding retiring Kenneth Fung Ping-fan.
 During his service in the Legislative Council, he was vocal on the business and financial development of the colony.
 He was the only one of the twelve unofficial members to vote against a bill on tax raise in 1966.
 In 1967 during the Leftist riots, he was the only Chinese Legislative Council unofficial member commented on the riots, supporting the government's high-handed measures on the rioters, which was also agreed by Dhun Jehangir Ruttonjee and Kenneth Albert Watson, the two other non-Chinese members.

 He voted for the construction of the Cross-Harbour Tunnel, in which the bill was passed with 8 for 7 against in 1969.
 In April 1973, he and other unofficial members including Woo Pak-chuen, Szeto Wai and James Wu Man-hon led a rebellion against the government over the Crown Leases Bill 1973 which was to renew the approximately 5,000 renewable lots in the New Territories, mostly in New Kowloon, north of Boundary Street) that were expiring on 30 June 1973 as they opposed the re-assessed Crown rents on renewable leases.
 Wong argued that "for Government to charge what the market can bear is wrong in principle and practice."

 For his public services, he was made Justice of the Peace in 1961 and was awarded the Officer of the Order of the British Empire (OBE) in 1967.
 In 1974, he was made Commander of the Order of the British Empire (CBE) with another Shanghainese mogul Run Run Shaw.

 When the Hong Kong Anglican Church founded the Chung Chi College in 1950, his cousin James Pott became the vice-chancellor and Wong became the member of the college council in 1962.
 He was the chairman of the council from 1976 to 1981, at the time when the college had already been incorporated into the Chinese University of Hong Kong.
-He was also invited to become the founding chairman of the college council when his friends Mr and Mrs Henry Wu founded the Shue Yan College in 1971 and member of the council of the University of Hong Kong.
+He was also invited to become the founding chairman of the college council when his friends Mr and Mrs Henry Hu founded the Shue Yan College in 1971 and member of the council of the University of Hong Kong.
 He was also the chairman of the Hong Kong Red Cross in which he put efforts into promoting blood donation.
 He was also member of the Community Chest of Hong Kong, assistant commissioner of the Civil Aid Service and the president of the Rotary Club of Hong Kong.